Gifted and Talented Pathway (GATE)

 and they can choose between the Performing Arts of Dance, Drama or Music.

-STEM Electives: The STEM electives are Computing: Coding and Aviation, which are available to all students.
-These incorporate Design thinking and project-based learning.
+STEM Electives: Year 7 STEM electives are available to all students.
+These are Coding and Aviation, which incorporate design thinking and project-based learning.

 If selected, students will sit a HAST Aptitude Test which is produced by the Australian Council for Educational Research and used by over 100 Secondary schools in Australia and Internationally.
 This includes four parts: Reading Comprehension; Written Expression; Mathematical Reasoning; and Abstract Reasoning.
 High performing students in the Reading Comprehension and Written Expression sections may be eligible to be awarded a GATE Academic Excellence Scholarship in either of the Round 1 or Round 2 Offers, based on their application and test results.

-Scholarships are awarded to the highest performing students on the basis of academic merit and potential.
+Scholarships are awarded to the highest performing students on the basis of academic merit and potential, based on their applications and HAST test results.
 These are awarded for the remainder of time the student attends the College.
 The continuation of the scholarship will depend on the student’s positive conduct and academic progress.
 They are reviewed annually.

 Successful students will be offered the following scholarships: